-Ricco/Maresca is pleased to announce Topography of Quiet, a book launch and exhibition of new work by internationally renowned mixed media artist Bastienne Schmidt.
-In Topography of Quiet Schmidt explores the subtle and continuous interaction between nature and imagination through painting, drawing and photography.
-Inspired by natural patterns and typologies she discovered during her extensive travels to Egypt, Vietnam, Japan, Burma and Greece, the artist utilizes the camera, pencil and paintbrush to trace the impacts the environment has on our imagination.
-Her paintings and drawings are coupled with abstracted photographic compositions in an attempt to reveal the rhythms and patterns that shape the physical and psychological space around us.
-By combining the notions of traveling - both in real life and in her imagination - Schmidt aesthetically documents space as a reflection of her personal search for identity and place.
+In Topography of Quiet, the internationally renown artist Bastienne Schmidt explores through painting, drawing and photography, the subtle interaction between nature and imagination.
+Inspired by natural patterns and typologies that she discovered on her travels in Egypt, Vietnam, Japan, Burma, and Greece, she traces with the camera, pencil, and paintbrush the impact that our environment has on our imagination – and vice versa.
+Intricate paintings and drawings inspired by Asian scroll drawings stand side by side with abstracted photographic compositions; together the images reveal the rhythms and patterns that shape the physical and psychological space around us.
+Bastienne Schmidt combines the notion of traveling in real life and in her mind, searching and documenting divisions of space, markings and mappings as a reflection of a search for identity of place.

 Bastienne Schmidt is a German-American multi-media artist, whose formative years were spent in Greece and Italy.
 The artist has had numerous solo exhibitions in the United States and abroad, including the International Center for Photography, New York, NY.
 Five monographs of her photography have been published (Vivir la Muerte, American Dreams, Shadowhome, Home Stills, and Topography of Quiet).
 Her work is in private and public collections including the Museum of Modern Art, New York, the Corcoran Gallery of Art, Washington D.C., and the Victoria and Albert Museum, London, England.